craftingcity/The-Known-World/Texts/Untitled.md

 With a dull green light, Tubric waves his amulet over the head of his fallen friend.
 A moment passes, and he says a few words we would not understand; too powerful for our ears - not godspeech, as I have been corrected, but some measure of Weave; near all the same to me.

+As he layed there, pitched in dirt, he dreamed.

+He thinks this an unpleasant sensation, bless the elves, and wakes himself as soon as he is able.

+## They rested under the trees.

+They made a small camp, kept themselves small and quiet, they knew they were not made safe in this forest.

+But they had to rest.

+Waywalket spoke of her home - "I realize I haven't shared".

+She grew up in a small village.
+She spent her early years working with her family at their home.

+She knew she was destined to learn more.

+She left.
+And began to practice.

+"And now I can do this!"

+A small display - she knew where they were.

+But great potential.

+Eladrithal knew he chose wisely.
+As did Tubric.
+As did Waywalket.